2019-2020 Season: Generations

 RUINED is a haunting, probing work about the resilience of the human spirit during times of war.
 Set in a small mining town in Democratic Republic of Congo, this powerful play follows Mama Nadi, a shrewd businesswoman in a land torn apart by civil war.
 But is she protecting or profiting by the women she shelters?
 How far will she go to survive?
 Can a price be placed on a human life?

-We will present RUINED alongside a concert staging of MOTHER COURAGE, which was the play’s inspiration, for one week only.
+We will present RUINED alongside a concert staging of MOTHER COURAGE AND HER CHILDREN, which was the play’s inspiration, for one week only.
 The indomitable Mother Courage follows one luckless army after another across a war-torn world in her canteen wagon.
 She’ll do anything to hold onto her money-making wagon, even if it means the loss of her children.
 Brecht’s masterpiece is considered one of the defining plays of the 20th Century.